 Ball Python Tank Size

 Ball pythons are relatively fast growers.
 At maturity, a minimum of 40 gallons is required.
 You may even have to get a bigger one down the road as your snake continues to grow.

 Ball Python Heating Requirements

-It just means that your tank needs to provide a range of temperatures for your snake, rather than one consistent temperature throughout.
+A thermal gradient just means that your tank needs to provide a range of temperatures for your snake, rather than one consistent temperature throughout.

-By providing this, you will give your snake the ability to warm up or cool down by moving from one side of the tank to the other.
+This will give your snake the ability to warm up or cool down by moving from one side of the tank to the other.

 Ideally, the “cool” side of your enclosure should be kept around 78 – 80 degrees Fahrenheit.

 The hot side should be significantly warmer, between 88 – 94 degrees.
-This is sometimes called the basking zone.
+This is sometimes called the “basking zone”.

 How to Heat Your Tank

 - Ceramic Heaters: These heating elements screw into a regular light fixture, just like a heat bulb would.
 They do not produce any light, only heat.
 I recommend the Fluker’s ceramic heat emitter.

 - Heat Pads: Heat pads are usually used as a secondary heat source, and can be particularly useful if your house gets cold and you have trouble keeping your snake habitat warm enough.
 They are typically placed underneath glass or plastic enclosures.

-Most experts do not recommend using heat rocks for Ball python habitats.
+Most experts do not recommend using heat rocks for ball python habitats.
 They pose a burn risk to your animal.

 Ball Python Humidity Requirements